ctphoenix/Python-Course-Material/chapter1.md

 --- type:NormalExercise lang:python xp:100 skills:1 key:e637b6eee9
 ## Exercise 1a

-In this five-part exercise, we will count the frequency of each letter in a given plain `ascii` `.txt` document.
+In this five-part exercise, we will count the frequency of each letter in a given string.

 *** =instructions
 - The lowercase and uppercase English alphabet can be found using `ascii_letters` attribute in the `string` library.
 Store this as `alphabet`.